LelsersLasers/Notes/Biology/All Class Notes.md

     - Evolved to prevent water loss (diverse habitats)
     - Diploid-dominant (sporophyte) life cycle
         - Seed is fertilized and ready to become a plant
+            - Needs a male and a female seed/pinecone/etc
     - Microscopic, reduced gametophyte
 - Examples: Conifers, Ginkgos, Cycads